viff-cnh/Tool-Console/README.md

 src/bin/Release/netcoreapp2.0/Landis.Console.dll # change `Release` to 'Debug' for debug builds
 ```

-Under .NET Core, the executable is run with the dotnet command:
+Under .NET Core, the executable is run with the following dotnet command.
+Note that this command will be run from within a scenario directory, so the path to the executable DLL must be specified.

 ```Shell
 dotnet Landis.Console.dll scenario.txt